-For example, take the identification of alerts.
+Take the identification of alerts, for example.
 Alerts might be generated from detectable behaviors, like traffic to blacklisted addresses or downtime within the network; or could be manually raised by administrators.
 Whether it’s fault management in a physical communications network or cyber threat detection in your corporate IT setup, one of the first challenges is knowing where the problems lie.

-In this blog post, we’ll show you how graph visualization can make alert detection and investigation more effective, and help you gain a clearer understanding of your infrastructure.
+In this blog post, we’ll show you how network topology visualization can make alert detection and investigation more effective, and help you gain a clearer understanding of your infrastructure topology.

-In particular, we’ll focus on combos – KeyLines’ powerful node-grouping functionality that reduces clutter and makes it easier to see the bigger picture and gain deeper insight.
+In particular, we’ll focus on combos – the powerful node-grouping functionality in our toolkits that reduces clutter and makes it easier to see the bigger picture and gain deeper insight.

 If it’s your job to understand and respond to alerts in a network, you need fast insight to see problems as they arise.
 There’s a series of questions you need to answer:

-Data visualization is already common in network management platforms, but often what’s missing is the interactivity, performance and advanced analysis features of a graph visualization technology like KeyLines.
-As well as supporting the reactive response to alerts outlined above, it gives you the tools to gain a greater understanding of your network structure.
+Data visualization is already common in network management platforms, but often what’s missing is the interactivity, performance and advanced analysis features of network visualization toolkits like KeyLines and ReGraph.
+As well as supporting the reactive response to alerts outlined above, it gives you the tools to understand your network topology.
 You can spot bottlenecks or structural deficiencies, and be proactive about defending against threats.

 Let’s see how it works.

 Combos are a game-changer for those needing to understand large, complex IT/infrastructure network data.
-Exclusive to KeyLines, the functionality allows you to combine multiple nodes into groups, and organize those groups into hierarchies.
-It helps you to eradicate chart clutter and navigate complicated networks effectively, at the right level of detail for the situation.
-It’s an intuitive new way to explore networks, without data overload.
+Exclusive to our technology, the functionality allows you to combine multiple nodes into groups, and organize those groups into hierarchies.
+It eradicates chart clutter so you can navigate complicated networks at the right level of detail.
+It’s an intuitive way to explore network topologies, without data overload.

-KeyLines combos can really help when you need to understand connections between different tiers or sections of a network.
+Combos can really help when you need to understand connections between different tiers or sections of a network topology.

 We can see two alerts have been raised, shown in red.
 The red link alerts us to a potentially dangerous connection between the Paris and Cambridge offices.
 Let’s drill down by ‘opening’ some combos:

-As well as combos, this example uses other techniques to make it easier for users to understand what’s happening:
+As well as combos, these examples use other techniques to make it easier for users to understand what’s happening:

 In this way, we’ve gone from a very high-level alert (“There’s a problem in Edinburgh”) to a very specific set of actionable intelligence about which parts of the network may have been compromised.

 To truly understand the power of combos, you need to try the functionality for yourself.
-Are you ready to unleash combos into your data visualization?
+Are you ready to unleash combos into your network visualization?